-We, the Tuskegee University Family (faculty, staff, administrators, and students) - look forward to welcoming prospective students and their families to our annual Spring Open House on Saturday, March 23, 2019 !!
+We, the Tuskegee University Family (faculty, staff, administrators, and students) - look forward to welcoming prospective students and their families to our annual Fall Open House on Saturday, September 28, 2019 !!

-Register early for Spring Open House 2019.
+Register early for Fall Open House 2019 !!
 Students and Groups can register from this page, or by contacting the Office of Admissions at 1-800-622-6531.

 About Tuskegee University